Blackheath zoning & planning overlays

 Does Blackheath have a train station?

 Yes - Blackheath has 1 train station: Blackheath Station.
-The suburb is served by 158 bus stops.
+It is also served by 159 bus stops.

 Do I need a planning report for a Blackheath property?